bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:24 AM CT, April 23</p>
+<p class="updated_time"> Latest data: 12:06 PM CT, April 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 1° **warmer** than yesterday.
+Today's high is 81°, which is 1° **warmer** than yesterday.
 Tomorrow is expected to be 10° *colder* than today.

 Currently:

-- 76°
+- 78°
 - Clear
-- 55% humidity
+- 49% humidity
-- 15 mph wind
+- 16 mph wind
-- 3% cloud cover
+- 0% cloud cover
-- 28 AQI 🟩
+- 31 AQI 🟩
 - 0.24 inches of rain expected in the next 48 hours